 TORONTO — Though Sandals Resorts International didn’t invent the all-inclusive concept with its first resort in Jamaica back in 1981, it is largely credited with perfecting it.
 Since the debut of ...

 TORONTO — The CDC has extended its No Sail Order until Oct.
 31, 2020.

-On June 19 CLIA’s ocean-going member cruise lines announced a voluntary pause in operations until Sept.
-15.
+Meanwhile CLIA’s ocean-going member cruise lines have also extended their voluntary pause in operations until Oct.
+31.